L.M. Marlowe | The Institutional Reformation™

 Benefits denied:

-Benefit Employee Receives Gig Worker Receives Health insurance Employer-subsidized Self-purchase (ACA) Retirement (401k) Employer match Nothing Paid time off 10-20 days/year Nothing Sick leave 5-10 days/year Nothing Parental leave 6-12 weeks Nothing Workers’ comp Automatic Must purchase own Unemployment If laid off Not eligible
+Benefit Employee Receives Gig Worker Receives Health insurance Employer-subsidized Self-buy (ACA) Retirement (401k) Employer match Nothing Paid time off 10-20 days/year Nothing Sick leave 5-10 days/year Nothing Parental leave 6-12 weeks Nothing Workers’ comp Automatic Must buy own Unemployment If laid off Not eligible

 The benefit gap in dollars: